bradleyjay/datadog_test/datadog/answers.md

 At this point, I went to the Datadog [overview](https://docs.datadoghq.com/) documentation, and opened up the Agent section.
 Selecting [Ubuntu](https://docs.datadoghq.com/agent/basic_agent_usage/ubuntu/) and reading down the page, the Agent config file location is listed.
 Looking through the Datadog Agent Installer output in my VM terminal window, I could see Agent V6 was installed, not V5.
 The Agent config file is therefore located at ```/etc/datadog-agent/datadog.yaml```.

 ##### Step 2: Add tags to the config file.
-By searching the Datadog Docs documentation for **tags**, I found an [article](https://docs.datadoghq.com/tagging/assigning_tags/) on assigning tags. ["Getting Started With Tags"](https://docs.datadoghq.com/tagging/#tags-best-practices) had some recommendations for useful tags and notes on formatting.
+By searching the Datadog Docs documentation for **tags**, I found an [article](https://docs.datadoghq.com/tagging/assigning_tags/) on assigning tags. ["Getting Started With Tags"](https://docs.datadoghq.com/tagging/#tags-best-practices) had further recommendations for useful tags and notes on formatting.

 I attempted to use **vi** to open the datadog.yaml, but was denied due to permissions. **Sudo** let me through.
 Using **/tags** to find the section on tags, I set the following:

     # Set the host's tags (optional)
         tags: machine_name: VagrantVM_Ubuntu1604LTS, region:eastus, env:prod, role:database

-*Aside: I notice this mistake later, that there's an extra space between **machine_name:** and **VagrantVM_Ubuntu1604LTS**.
+*Aside: I notice this mistake later - there's an extra space between **machine_name:** and **VagrantVM_Ubuntu1604LTS**.
 When I see the Hostmap in the next step, I do immediately notice that my custom tags aren't there, but decided that there may be another later step that updates the Host's info, after some investigating.
 After setting up my MySQL integration in the next part of "Collecting Metrics," I realize that's not the case when more information is missing.
 There's more explanation at that point in this document, as you'll see - please keep reading for now.
-I came back at that time to replace the above two lines with:*
+I came back at that time to (correctly) replace the above two lines with:*

     # Set the host's tags (optional)
         tags: machine_name:VagrantVM_Ubuntu1604LTS, region:eastus, env:prod, role:database

 ##### Step 3: Find Hostmap in Datadog, provide screenshot
-Back in the browser walk-through for setting up Datadog, from my notes on the Datadog 101 - 1 - Overview [video](https://www.youtube.com/watch?v=uI3YN_cnahk) the Hostmap should be in the Sidebar menu.
+Back in the browser walk-through for setting up Datadog, the Datadog 101 - 1 - Overview [video](https://www.youtube.com/watch?v=uI3YN_cnahk) indicates the Hostmap should be in the Sidebar menu.
 From **Infrastructure > Hostmap**, note the tags present in the right hand of the pane displaying info about our Ubuntu VM host - they match those added in datadog.yaml:

 ![Hostmap with VM, tags](images/1_1_Hostmap.png)